kgilds/R-for-Nonprofit-Evaluation/why-code.md

 ## Important Benefits

-There are numerous benefits to using code to perform an evaluation and they include increased data science skills and knowledge, replication of tasks, reproducability of your analysis.
+There are numerous benefits to using code to perform an evaluation.
+The benefits include include version control, automation, replication, and  reproducability of the analysis.
+Another benefit is that learning to code will improve your ability to work with spreadsheets.
+My joke is that it took me learning R at an intermediate level to truly understand a Vlookup processs in spreadsheets.

 ## Increased data science knowledge and skills